dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 But there's also a `README.TXT`, so let's check that one out first!

-We can try displaying its contents with the `type README.TXT` command (remember, use tab-completion), but that's not too fruitful as the text is longer than a single screen, so the `type` command will effectively only display the last page.
-In such cases, we can "pipe" the output of the `type` command through the `more` command that will paginate the preceding command's output.
-This is done by executing the following:
+We can try displaying its contents with the `type README.TXT` command (remember, use tab-completion), but we'll only see the end of the file that way because it's longer than a single page.
+Good thing we've just learned about the `more` command, so let's put it to good use by executing the
+following:

     type README.TXT | more

-The `|` is called the "pipe" character---how fitting!
-You can type it by pressing ++shift+backslash++, which is located above the ++enter++ key on the standard US keyboard.
+Now we can read the whole file, starting from the beginning.
 But there's an easier way to accomplish the same thing: we can simply execute `more README.TXT`.
 You can think of the `more` command as a more advanced, paginating version of the `type` command.

-Now we can press ++enter++ to advance the text one line at a time, or ++space++ to go to the next page.
-The command will exit once we've reached the end of the file, or we can quit earlier with the ++q++ key.
 Of course, you can always cheat and read such text files outside of DOSBox, but we wanted to teach you something useful about DOS here.

 The file contains important instructions about installing and playing the game, including the list of available keyboard shortcuts, so read it